How to modify SELinux settings with booleans

 Use semanage, setsebool, and SELinux Troubleshooter to control SELinux policies and specify which files and processes are allowed to interact.

 Security-Enhanced Linux (SELinux) is a form of mandatory access control (MAC) that helps Linux systems enforce file and process permissions.
 It's a default subsystem on Red Hat Enterprise Linux (RHEL), CentOS, Fedora, and many other Linux distributions.

 SELinux is built around the concept of security labels and types.
 When you give a file an SELinux label of one type, then a process bearing a label of a different type cannot interact with it, even though the file's permissions on disk might be as permissive as 777 (which provides read, write, and execute permissions for owners, groups, and others).

 SELinux uses policies to decide what labels and types are compatible with one another.
 For instance, if your system has the default policy that disallows an HTTP daemon to interact with users' home directories, then user home directories are essentially untouchable by httpd even though you may have a config file saying otherwise.

+Read the full Red Hat documentation to gain a complete understanding of SELinux.
 Considerable work is put into SELinux policies by the time you install a system, but you can control policy decisions through SELinux booleans.

 List booleans with semanage